Donald Reignoux

 Donald Reignoux (born 20 May 1982) is a French actor best known for his dubbing and radio roles.
 He is known for dubbing Spider-Man in The Amazing Spider-Man, The Amazing Spider-Man 2 and the video game Spider-Man (2018).
 He is also known for dubbing Jesse Eisenberg in The Social Network and some DCEU films, like Batman v Superman: Dawn of Justice, Justice League, and Zack Snyder's Justice League.

 Donald Reignoux, according to his Copains d'avant profile, studied at Turpault school at Bois-d'Arcy between the years 1988 and 1993, then he studied in the Mozart school in the same city between 1994 and 1996.

-Voice Acting
+Voice acting

-He started voice acting at the age of ten, in 1992, spotted by the actress and singer Claude Lombard.
-"I really started with the smallest jobs there were.
-But it is the same for every comedian who start by voice acting.
-That was my first step".
-He then claims that he has been voices acting in TV movies for 3 to 4 years before voices acting regularly at the age of 16.
+Reignoux started voice acting at the age of ten, in 1992, spotted by the actress and singer Claude Lombard.
+He stated that he has been voice acting in TV movies for three to four years before beginning voice acting regularly at the age of 16.

-Between 1998 and 2000 he lends his to T.J.
-Detweiler in the Recess and to Tai Kamiya et Wormmon in the 2 first seasons of Digimon.
-From 1998 to 2016 he lends his voice to Shinji Ikari, a character in Neon Genesis Evangelion.
+Between 1998 and 2000, Reignoux voiced T.J.
+Detweiler in Recess and Tai Kamiya in the first two seasons of Digimon Adventure.
+From 1998 to 2016, he voiced Shinji Ikari, a character in Neon Genesis Evangelion.

-In 2001, he becomes the voices of Titeuf and Hugo in the serie of the same name.
+In 2001, he becomes the voices of Titeuf and Hugo in the series of the same name.

-In 2012, he lends his voice to Hiccup, son of the viking leader of a village named Berk in the animated movie How to train your Dragon.
+In 2010, Reignoux voiced the protagonist Hiccup in the animated film How to Train Your Dragon.